 - Bearish Crossover: When the MACD line crosses below the signal line, it may suggest a selling opportunity.

-How to use: MACD shows the trader the change in momentum and confirms the trends.
-It’s useful in finding possible reversals in a trend.
+How to use it: MACD shows the trader the change in momentum and confirms trends.
+It helps find possible reversals in a trend.

 Bollinger Bands